-Research from the University of California in Irvine has shown that genetic differences in a gene in the dopamine system have a significant impact on working memory in humans.
-What is working memory?
+A recent study from the University of California has revealed that genetic differences in a gene in the dopamine system have a significant impact on working memory in humans.

 Working memory is our mind’s ability to hold information long enough to process or manipulate that data.
 Holding that information in mind is a short-term process, and we are limited in the amount of information that we can remember at once.
 More specifically: a person can hold approximately 7 pieces of information in their working memory, which explains why telephone numbers are rarely longer than that!